 In May, EMC updated Replication Manager allowing customers to run VMware without VMFS by using either Microsoft iSCSI initiators or VMware's Raw Device Mapping (RDM) instead.
 "With that announcement, we could take consistent snapshots of data in Exchange, SQL and Oracle using RDMs and iSCSI to quiesce the data as you would with a physical server," said Chad Sakac, senior director of VMware strategic alliance.
 "What's new is supporting backup and recovery of the C: drive on those virtual machines, which allows backup and restore of the entire system."

 Replication Manager also has visibility into VMFS through this API integration.
 That means customers who don't attach storage to ESX using RDMs can create consistent snapshots of all virtual machine data.
 Sakac estimates at least 80% of VMware deployments don't use RDMs to attach to storage.
-Replication Manager is now also integrated with VMware's Site Recovery Manager (SRM), which automates multisite failover between virtual
+Replication Manager is now also integrated with VMware's Site Recovery Manager (SRM), which automates multisite failover between virtual servers for disaster recovery.

 One Replication Manager customer said the value of this integration lies closer to home than a secondary data center.
 "We don't do a lot of off-site replication between sites," said Chris Faria, system storage architect for Pulte Homes.
 The home-builder has two main sites and 31 field offices around the country, but Faria uses Replication Manager mostly to create clones of production databases for test and development, and for application refreshes.